 “God put Abraham to the test.”
 Take your “son Isaac… and offer him up as a holocaust.”
 “Abraham… took the knife to slaughter his son.”
-But God said, “Do not lay your hand on the boy.”
-“I know now how devoted you are.”
-Abraham’s tribe is transfigured by his action on a mountaintop.
-A people are rejecting child sacrifice.
-Jesus is also transfigured on a mountaintop.
-It is not tribal but universal and tricks no bloody devotion but reveals a peaceful declaration, “This is my beloved.”
-Unfortunately, neither Abraham’s halted test nor Jesus’ beloved witness guide most Christians.
-Instead, many follow Paul’s belief from today’s Romans reading, God “did not spare his own Son but handed him over for us all.”
+But seeing his devotion, God said, “Do not lay your hand on the boy.”
+Abraham’s tribe is transfigured by his rejecting child sacrifice.
+Jesus is also transfigured, on a mountaintop.
+It is not tribal but universal.
+It tricks no bloody devotion but reveals a peaceful declaration, “This is my beloved.”
+Unfortunately, neither Abraham’s halted test nor Jesus’ beloved witness guide some Christians.
+Instead, some follow Paul’s belief from today’s Romans reading, God “did not spare his own Son but handed him over for us all.”

 Our youth are our vital roots in this world, radical, meaning the life giving power from which we grow, from which we nurture community.
 ‘These are our beloved.’
 Let us radicalize them as peacemakers and not soldier them as warmakers.